mahlvm/02_GoldenSquare_P3_01_unit_testing_parent_child_classes_bit/challenges/02_test_drive_a_single_function.md

 ## Exercise

-In this project you will build personal diary system.
+In this project you will build a personal diary system.
 You'll start by writing a couple of functions that will be useful later on.

 Test-drive a function with the following design: